echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/lipids/cholesterol.md

 > To have an idea how lipids look like on blood vessels, imagine how a pan looks like after frying meat or how pipes clogged with greese look like.

+## Watch out's
+Phytosterols compete with cholesterol for absorption and also reduce levels of LDL.

 ## References
 - Wikipedia, [_Cholesterol_](https://en.wikipedia.org/wiki/Cholesterol)
 - Wikipedia, [_Sterol_](https://en.wikipedia.org/wiki/Sterol)